cazeaux/ha-iracing/README.md

 Go to :
 Settings > Devices & Sevices > Integrations > Add Integration, and search for "Iracing"

-You can add as many driver as you want.
+You can add as many drivers as you want.

 For the first driver, you are required to enter:

-* your iRacing login (email address)
+* Your iRacing login (email address)
-* your iRacing password
+* Your iRacing password
-* The _customer id_ of the driver to monitor
+* The _customer ID_ of the driver to monitor

 For the subsequent drivers, you are required to enter only the _customer id_.